Kilonova and Optical Afterglow from Binary Neutron Star Mergers. I. Luminosity Function and Color Evolution: Color evolution

 We plot the color evolution patterns of our modeled kilonova and the total emission of kilonova plus afterglow for different viewing angles, as shown in Figure \ref{fig8}.
-In general, color evolution of afterglow is constant, because its radiation is non-thermal, but a kilonova has significant color evolution.
-For the on-axis case, since the optical flux is dominated by afterglow at early times, the total color evolution is approximately constant, and only appears as a small evolution a few days after the explosion when the kilonova emission becomes significant.
+In general, color evolution of afterglow is constant, because its radiation is non-thermal, but a kilonova has significant color evolution. \footnote{{We notice that long GRB (lGRB) afterglows and GRB-associated SNe from collapsars could also be directly discovered by optical serendipitous observations \citep[e.g.,][]{andreoni2021b}.
+The color evolution of lGRB afterglows would be constant as well, similar to that of sGRB afterglows.
+However, the GRB-associated SNe would emerge on the top the lGRB afterglow lightcurves much later than kilonovae emerged from sGRB afterglow lightcurves, so that GRB-associated SNe and kilonovae can be easily distinguished.}} For the on-axis case, since the optical flux is dominated by afterglow at early times, the total color evolution is approximately constant, and only appears as a small evolution a few days after the explosion when the kilonova emission becomes significant.
 As the viewing angle becomes larger, the total color evolution would be dominated by the kilonova, and evolve significantly.
 The color evolution becomes more significant when the difference between two optical bands is larger.
 For some detected (near) on-axis afterglow events, one can use their color evolutions to test the existence of the associated kilonovae, when the kilonova contribution is small in the observed light curve.